lagom/lagom-java-maven-chirper-example/DEPLOY.md

 1acac1d          cassandra              v3     3     0     1  cassandra
 ```

-[Production Suite](https://www.lightbend.com/platform/production) provides a self-healing capability when encountering network partition.
+ConductR provides a self-healing capability when encountering network partition.
 Self-healing means the recovery from network partition is automatic, relieving operations from having to detect when a network partition has occured, decide which network segment to keep, and having to quickly restart multitude of instances in response to the failure.

-We believe this is one of the compelling reason why you should give [Production Suite](https://www.lightbend.com/platform/production) a try.
+We believe this is one of the compelling reason why you should give ConductR a try.

 ## Next Steps

-At this point you have deployed Lagom Chirper into [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer), and familiarized yourself with the feature provided by [Lightbend Production Suite](https://www.lightbend.com/platform/production).
+At this point you have deployed Lagom Chirper into the Developer Sandbox, and familiarized yourself with the feature provided by ConductR.

-We hope that we will have sparked your interest in trying out [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) with the applications you have written.
+We hope that we will have sparked your interest in trying out Developer Sandbox with the applications you have written.
 Please head to the [documentation](https://conductr.lightbend.com/docs) for further operational and development information.

 Thank you!